cch5ng/music_machine_2015/README.md

   * http://subtlepatterns.com/one-in-a-million-s/

 ### Status
-  * (TODO) need 8 more sliders
+  * (TODO) need 7 more speed sliders
     * (DONE) added speed update functions to playground.js
-    * probably make the speed slider in to a per track slider
+    * (DONE - proof of concept) probably make the speed slider in to a per track slider
   * (DONE) just got through volume and track 5
   * (DONE) need 3 more tracks